The Soul of Molam (1) - Isaan’s folk music from state censorship to rising global fame - The Isaan Record

 In the 1960s and 70s, molam artists picked up new influences from the American GIs stationed at several military bases around Isaan.
 They absorbed popular music like psychedelic, rock, soul, and funk and incorporated these new styles into their songs.

 At the same time, a rising number of Isaan people left their homes to seek work in the capital as Thailand prepared for its economic boom.
-The lyrics of molam songs started to reflect the experiences of Isaan migrant workers: dreams of a better live, homesickness, and ethnic discrimination.
+The lyrics of molam songs started to reflect the experiences of Isaan migrant workers: dreams of a better life, homesickness, and ethnic discrimination.

 Meanwhile, pro-democracy politicians from the Northeast like Khaisaeng Suksai from Nakhon Phanom used molam verses and melodies in parliament to describe the hardship and social injustice that Isaan people suffered.